 VDP: What is so special about your winery?

-Melanie Stumpf-Kröger: We are a small but outstanding family winery in the possession of top ancient vineyard sites, that are located between Thüngersheim and Frickenhausen, 35 km up the Main River.
-Two generations of vintners work together at our winery: Papa Reimund, Mama Carmen, my brother Matthias Stumpf and me.
+Matthias Stumpf: We are a small but outstanding family winery in the possession of top ancient vineyard sites, that are located between Thüngersheim and Frickenhausen, 35 km up the Main River.
+Two generations of vintners work together at our winery: Papa Reimund, Mama Carmen and me.
 We do everything together, much of it by hand and always with respect for nature.